A complete guide to help you list volunteer work on your resume. With volunteer resume sample and tips from experts.

 This good ol’ trusty format will be just right in the vast majority of situations.
 It will help you keep your camp counselor resume nice, clean, and organized.

-Make good use of white space.
-Clean headings.
-Resume-friendly fonts.
+Make good use of white space, clean headings, and resume-friendly fonts.

 One more thing.
 Save your camp counselor resume as a PDF, so it doesn’t get scrambled when opened on a different computer.
 After all, you’re not applying for a cryptography job.